andrew henderson menu

 What Is Citizenship by Descent?

-In Mexico, citizenship by descent is granted to children of Mexican citizens born abroad.
-A constitutional amendment ensures their recognition as Mexican nationals.
+In Mexico, CBD is granted to children of Mexican citizens born abroad and, thanks to a constitutional amendment, it ensures their recognition as Mexican nationals.

 So, why is citizenship by descent an attractive option?

 Firstly, it allows individuals to strengthen their connection to their ancestral roots and embrace their cultural heritage.
-Secondly, it can provide a range of benefits including enhanced travel and improved access to educational and career opportunities.
+Secondly, enhanced travel options and improved access to education and career opportunities are among the numerous benefits it can offer you.

 How to Apply for Mexican Citizenship by Descent

-Embarking on the journey to acquire Mexican citizenship by descent can be exciting and fulfilling.
-Familiarizing yourself with crucial elements such as the age of eligibility, dual citizenship, and other details is essential for a smooth process.
+Embarking on the journey to acquire Mexican citizenship by descent can be exciting but, at the same time, overwhelming.
+Familiarising yourself with crucial elements such as age of eligibility, dual citizenship prospects and other details is essential for a smooth process.

 There is no age requirement for applying for Mexican citizenship by descent.
-However, minors may require their legal guardians’ guidance throughout the application process.
+However, minors require guidance from their legal guardians throughout the application process.

 Citizenship of Mexico Application Process

-• ‘Solicitud de certificado de Nacionalidad Mexicana’ DNN-1 application form
+• Application form (‘Solicitud de certificado de Nacionalidad Mexicana’ DNN-1)

-• Your valid passport, whether a US passport or ID from another country, such as a driver’s license
+• Your valid passport or other ID, such as a driver’s licence

 • Birth certificates or passports of Mexican parents

-• If applicable, the death certificate of the relevant parent, Mexican father, or mother
+• Death certificate of the relevant Mexican parent (if applicable)

-When registering your birth, ensure that your documents are up-to-date, accurate, and in good condition.
-If your parents were not married or married after your birth, your Mexican national parent must appear in person or through a power of attorney.
+When registering your birth, ensure that your documents are up-to-date, accurate and in good condition.
+If your parents were not married or if married after your birth, your Mexican parent must appear in person or through a power of attorney.

-Please note that two witnesses over 18 years old are also required.
+Please note that two witnesses aged 18 years or older are also required.
 They can be Mexican consulate employees if needed.

-Additionally, the registration fee for your birth is $27, and the cost of a Mexican birth certificate is $13.
-This fee is payable at the time of registration and subject to change.
+Additionally, the registration fee for your birth is US$27 and the cost of a Mexican birth certificate is US$13.
+This fee is payable at the time of registration and is subject to change.

-To grant citizenship to minors from foreign countries, Mexican parents must follow the steps outlined below:
+To obtain citizenship for minor children, Mexican parents must follow the steps outlined below:

-2. Appear personally in the company of the minor before the corresponding Mexico Consular Office with a previously scheduled appointment.
-Appointments can be made by phone or online.
+• Appear personally in the company of the minor before the corresponding Mexico Consular Office with a previously scheduled appointment

 • Mexican certificate of birth